+The programme has a focus on practical information that can be applied to real-world situations.
 You are encouraged to apply the skills developed during the programme in real-life situations during exercises and assignments.

 The life cycle management major includes an optional research project, where you can either investigate a topic you are interested in, or work with us to develop an industry-relevant piece of work.